axelcarapinha/axelcarapinha/README.md

 #com-a-cabeca-nas-nuvens

 ## (3.)
 Also enjoying:
-- Computer Networks
+- Computer Networks (check <a href="https://www.credly.com/users/axel-carapinha">here</a> some certifications)
-- Cybersecurity
+- Hack the Box
-- Competitive programming 🥊
+- Competitive programming